 Other academic information, as well as program dates, housing options, special classes, etc., can be found at Sydney's main study abroad page.

 The University of Sydney offers two summer tracks: Term A, which runs late May - early July, and Term B, which runs early July to early August.
-Participate in one or both Terms, taking 1-2 classes per term.
+Participate in one or both terms, taking 1 or 2 classes (4 or 8 UMN credits) per term.
 Credit-bearing internship placements in all fields available both terms.
 2018 information, including a class list and other details, are available here.

 Major Advising Pages